PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 **Specific scenario**: Adding a product recalculates all discounts and the total price.
 So if I have a discount linked to a specific product for example at 40%.
 Then I change the discount to 50% discount.
 Finally, I add a new product, the discount will update and 50% discount will be applied to the order.

-**Specifique scenarios**:
-A product added in an order with a discount attached to it is added in the order as well.
+**Specific scenarios**:A product added in an order with a discount attached to it is added in the order as well.

 - In the case of a discount on the total of the order, if I add a second time this product, the discount should not be added and avoid the accumulation of discount.